Is AVUV a Good Investment? The Case For and Against (2026)

 +

 Walnut is informational, not investment advice.
 Whether AVUV fits depends on your goals, time horizon, and what you already hold.
-It tracks Actively managed (no index); systematic U.S. small-cap value tilt at a 0.25% expense ratio, so the questions that matter are whether you want that exposure, whether you already own it through another fund, and whether the cost is competitive for what it does.
+It tracks Actively managed (systematic US small-cap value screen) at a 0.25% expense ratio, so the questions that matter are whether you want that exposure, whether you already own it through another fund, and whether the cost is competitive for what it does.

 What does AVUV actually hold?